Euro gains enhanced after Merkel backs ECB Draghi comments

 A small unexpected rise in U.S. jobless claims and a surprise drop in housing starts renewed expectations the Federal Reserve would engage in a third round of large-scale bond purchases, or quantitative easing, to help the sluggish economy.
 Those data prompted investors to sell the dollar, pulling it down from a one-month high against the yen.

-A report from the Philadelphia Federal Reserve also signaled business contraction in the U.S. Mid-Atlantic region in August, though it was milder than in July.
+A report from the Philadelphia Federal Reserve also signalled business contraction in the U.S. Mid-Atlantic region in August, though it was milder than in July.

 Quantitative easing is negative for the dollar as it is tantamount to printing money and dilutes its value.
 Lowered expectations of a third round of QE have pushed Treasury yields, which move inversely to price, higher.